cna-cmd/cna-cmd/README.md

 #### Hi there 👋, my name is Carolina.
 I graduated as a Systems Analyst in 2019.
 I am currently attending the Full Stack Developer bootcamp and I am a teaching assistant at Henry's academy.
 I am a very restless person, I am very curious about everything, I am always researching, reading or learning something new.
 I am motivated by problem solving and teamwork.

-I would be interested in being able to contribute to small or large projects, I would like the opportunity to improve or challenge my experience and knowledge in programming.
+I would be interested in being able to contribute in small or large projects, I would like to have the opportunity to improve or challenge my experience and knowledge in programming.

 ## Skills